PolyhedralDev/Terra/CONTRIBUTING.md

   see instead** and why.
 - **Explain why this enhancement would be useful** to most Terra users and isn't something that can or should be implemented as an addon.
+- **Do not use LLM/"AI" tools to create your pull request.** Your pr should be written by you.
+Using an LLM to automate small, tedious tasks (regex and other fiddly things like it) is acceptable, but submitting a low-effort, completely LLM-generated PR will result in a ban.

 ## Styleguides